gu-lseg/intro-to-programming/source/data_structures.rst

 ***************

 Data structures are objects that contain or organise other objects in a useful way.
-We will look at two datastructures in this lesson: lists and dictionaries.
+We will look at two datastructures in this lesson: lists and dictionaries ("dicts").

-We will learn how to create lists and dictionaries and examine how to access their contents.
-Then we look at how to do something with every item in a data structure.
+We will learn how to create these data structures and how to access their contents.
+We'll also look at how to do something with every item in a data structure.
 To do this we use loops.

 Lists